 The SDK includes an example application called

-application can use code and resources from an Android Library project.
+dependent application can use code and resources from an Android Library module.
 The TicTacToeMain

-application uses code and resources from an example library project called TicTacToeLib.
+application uses code and resources from an example library module called TicTacToeLib.

-To download the sample applications and run them as projects in your environment, use the Android SDK Manager to download the "Samples for SDK API 8" (or later) package into your SDK.
+To download the sample applications and run them as modules in your environment, use the Android SDK Manager to download the "Samples for SDK API 8" (or later) module into your SDK.

 For more information and to browse the code of the samples, see the TicTacToeMain application.

-An Android library project is a development project that holds shared Android
+An Android library module is a development module that holds shared Android

 source code and resources.
-Other Android application projects can reference the library project
+Other Android application modules can reference the library module

 and, at build time, include its compiled sources in their